 Patients will often come into our office with an MRI, low back pain and a diagnosis of sacroiliac joint dysfunction.
-They are in our office because they may have been told that they should consider a surgical recommendation.
-For many of these people, the MRI was the confirmation that their surgeon needed to go ahead with the surgical recommendation.
-This may have been the same doctor who had taken them through a course of conservative treatments.
-These treatments may have included long bouts with anti-inflammatory medications, back braces, physical therapy, and cortisone injections.
+They are in our office because they may have been told that they should consider a surgical recommendation to spinal fusion.
+For many of these people, the MRI was the confirmation that their surgeon needed to go ahead with the surgical recommendation..
+For many patients, this may have been the same doctor who had taken them through a course of conservative treatments.
+These treatments may have included long bouts with anti-inflammatory medications, back braces, physical therapy, and cortisone/epidural injections.

-A person goes to the doctor for pain in the pelvic / lower back region.
+A person goes to the doctor for pain in the pelvic / hip / groin lower back region.

 The currently reported incidence of primary sacroiliac joint ranges from 15% to 30%.
-(In other words 15% to 30% will get a diagnosis of sacroiliac joint dysfunction.)
+(In other words 15% to 30% of these people will get a diagnosis of sacroiliac joint dysfunction.)

 When they do not get a diagnosis of sacroiliac joint dysfunction, they may get a diagnosis of:

 - pain generated from the lumbar spine, (degenerative disc disease),